Application for Fall Brock Scholars Freshman Class

 Step 3: Register for a candidate conference.
 All applicants are required to register for one of these days to be eligible for admission.

-All materials, including your recommendation, must be received no later than 12pm/noon EST on January 21, 2023 for your application to be considered complete and eligible for review.
-You must submit the following materials no later than 12pm/noon on January 21, 2023, for your Brock Scholars application file to be complete.
+All materials, including your recommendation, must be received no later than 12pm/noon EST on January 21, 2025 for your application to be considered complete and eligible for review.

 Please make sure you read the application instructions carefully before you begin.